 The body has an amazing ability to adapt to its environment.
-Resistance training or applying repeated stress and trauma to your muscle tissue, indicates and signals a need to build more muscle and strength to accommodate heavier loads, more workout volume, and increased workout intensity to protect itself from future stress.
+Resistance training or applying repeated stress and trauma to your muscle tissue indicates and signals a need to build more muscle and strength to accommodate heavier loads, more workout volume, and increased workout intensity to protect itself from future stress.
 Muscle hypertrophy refers to an increase in the size of muscle cells and total muscle mass from physical stress.
-Hypertrophy is often achieved with resistance training and progressive overload to breakdown and rebuild muscle tissue, resulting in more total muscle mass and bigger gains.
+Hypertrophy is often achieved with resistance training and progressive overload to break down and rebuild muscle tissue, resulting in more total muscle mass and bigger gains.
+We’re going to cover how this process works and how to increase muscle hypertrophy in 3 steps.

 How Does Muscle Hypertrophy Work